 This program is a partnership between the City of Edmond Urban Forestry Department and Edmond residents or neighborhoods.
 As availability allows,the City will plant a tree in the right-of-way along your property.
-You just need to commit to helping take care of the new tree --Urban Forestry will also provide a Treegator irrigation bag to make watering simple and easy.
-Fostering a tree helps the City meet tree planting goals, and you and all of your neighbors will benefit from a great new tree.
-It’s a win-win situation!
+You just need to commit to helping take care of the new tree --Urban Forestry will also provide a Treegator irrigation bag to make watering easy.

 Why is the City of Edmond offering to plant these trees?

-Urban Forestry sometimes has to remove trees that are dead or a high risk to public safety all over town and vows to replant at least one tree for every one removed through the Street Tree Risk Management program, to maintain urban forest health.
-By planting trees all over the City through the Foster-A-Tree program, Urban Forestry accomplishes this goal.
-Other benefits to the City include:
+Urban Forestry sometimes has to remove trees that are dead or a high risk to public safety around town.
+We vow to replant at least one tree for every one removed through the Street Tree Risk Management program, to maintain urban forest health.
+The Foster-A-Tree program helps Urban Forestry to go far beyond this goal in enhancing tree canopy in Edmond.

 How does this benefit my community and I?

-- Optimal tree form – your foster tree will be pruned to improve its structure the 3rd and 6th years after planting
+- Your foster tree will be pruned the 3rd and 6th years after planting for optimal tree form.